digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 2. Challenges
 =============
-The recommended approach is designed to address several key challenges associated with upgrading a Daml application.
-These challenges arise due to the distributed nature of Daml applications and their deployment across organizational boundaries.
+The recommended approach is designed to address several key challenges that arise due to the distributed nature of Daml applications and their deployment across organizational boundaries.

 * Asynchronous Rollouts

-  * Problem: The app provider and app users often cannot upgrade simultaneously.
+  * Problem: App provider and app users often cannot upgrade simultaneously.
   * Requirement: Ensure upgrades allow for asynchronous rollouts so that users and providers can independently determine their deployment schedules for upgraded components.

 * Mixed-Version Deployments